 Financial aid is money to help pay for trade school.
 If you’re unsure about how to pay for vocational training, don’t worry.
 There are several sources of funding available through financial aid that you may qualify for, such as grants, scholarships, and loans.ii

 We’re here to help simplify the process of applying for financial aid.
-Our Financial Aid Advisors will support you through each step of mapping out a plan to fund your training investment.
+Our Student Financial Services representatives will support you through each step of mapping out a plan to fund your training investment.

 - Understanding your financial aid options.

 - Finding and filling out the right forms.

 - Preparation and planning.